AmasaDelano/dw-srd-offline/src/markdown/Druid.md

 ### Elemental Mastery

-When you **call on the primal spirits of fire, water, earth or air to perform a task for you** roll+Wis. ✴On a 10+ choose two. ✴On a 7–9 choose one. ✴On a miss, some catastrophe occurs as a result of your calling.
+When you **call on the primal spirits of fire, water, earth or air to perform a task for you** roll+WIS. ✴On a 10+ choose two. ✴On a 7–9 choose one. ✴On a miss, some catastrophe occurs as a result of your calling.

 - The effect you desire comes to pass
 - You avoid paying nature’s price